FBegiello/dentai-backend/README.md

 # DentAI - backend
 DentAI is a smart agentic dentist assistant allowing dentists to work without distractions - simply dictate your observations or retrieve patient history by voice commands.
-The assistant support voice inputs during a check-up and offers a final summarisation of visit ready for inclusin in documentation.
+The assistant support voice inputs during a check-up and offers a final summarisation of visit ready for inclusion in documentation.

 Core funtionalities are:
 - Voice based interactions with specialised agent,